Migrant infant drowning near Lampedusa shocks Italian coast guard | DW | 17.10.2019

 Rough seas prompt rethink

-On Wednesday, the Italian coast guard backed down on a plan to take 180 migrants rescued in Maltese waters to Malta itself by disembarking them instead on Lampedusa, citing worsening sea conditions.
+On Wednesday, the Italian coast guard backed down from a plan to take 180 migrants rescued in Maltese waters to Malta itself by disembarking them instead on Lampedusa, citing worsening sea conditions.

 Last week, Italy's Interior Ministry said 7,939 migrants had reached Italy by boat so far this year, down 63% on the same period in 2018 and 93% on 2017 levels.